coverslide/taboo/README.md

 TODO
 ====

-Migrate to newer library versions
+* Migrate to newer library versions
     * Express 2->3
     * Socket.IO 0.7->1.0

-Clean up code, fix some bugs.
+* Clean up code, fix some bugs.
 Most of it was rushed.
-Moar Cards!
+* Moar Cards!
+* Persist a score board after users quit